stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/ADC/RegSimul_DualMode/readme.txt

 result is then stored on ADC1 DR register.
 The DMA will transfer this data which will be stored ADC_DualConvertedValueTab table.
 Consecutively to those conversion, channel17 is converted on ADC1 and channel12 on ADC2.
-The combined conversion result is also transfered by DMA to the same destination buffer.
+The combined conversion result is also transferred by DMA to the same destination buffer.

-The same procedure is repeated until the specified number of data to be transfered by DMA is reached.
+The same procedure is repeated until the specified number of data to be transferred by DMA is reached.

 The ADCs clocks are set to 14 MHz.